--------------------------------------

 When I was adjusting the parameters of the ripple that runs through the chamber's prims, I was having so much fun playing with the different settings that I decided to share the joy with our visitors.
 Touch the buttons to change how the ripple behaves, then touch the walls again.
 Listen - you can hear March's wonderful sounds sweeping around you, emanating from each prim as it moves and changes.

 It's also fun to move your camera outside of the chamber and/or moving to a straight-down view.
 If you click in two places at nearly the same time, note how Desdemona's scripts allow the ripples to pass through one another.
-And then try clicking in a
+And then try clicking in a lot of places very quickly and watch the madness.
+Whee!

 There's a special Easter Egg just for those who had the patience to read the notecard provided to the visitor.
 If you look very carefully around the central platform, you can see some very faint spheres: